-There are four basic types of financial aid available for Blackhawk students:
+There are four types of financial aid available for Blackhawk students:

 The type of ﬁnancial aid provided will differ for each student because the aid package is designed speciﬁcally for the student's individual needs and circumstances.
 A single type of ﬁnancial aid rarely meets all educational expenses.
-Therefore, ﬁnancial assistance generally comes in the form of a combination of ﬁnancial aid.
+Therefore, ﬁnancial assistance often comes from a combination of ﬁnancial aid types.
 Students are encouraged to learn more about the different ﬁnancial aid options by clicking on the links above.

 In addition, there is assistance available to veterans and members of the military.
 See the Veterans and Military Beneﬁts section for more information, call (608) 757-7664, or visit https://blackhawk.edu/Paying-for-College/Veterans-Beneﬁts.

 All ﬁnancial aid is disbursed through the Accounting Ofﬁce.
 If the combination of grants and loans exceeds tuition and fees, a refund will be issued to you.
 For dates of refunds, visit the college calendar on the website (https://blackhawk.edu/About/News-Events/Event-Calendar/).

 Bookstore charges allow a student to charge their books to their excess ﬁnancial aid at the Blackhawk Bookstore.
 Bookstore charges are available from one week before the ﬁrst day of each semester through the second week of each semester.
 For more information on bookstore charges please go to https://www.blackhawk.edu/paying-for- college/ﬁnancial-aid.